 For Immediate Release

-Calgary, August 14, 2019 – Three dedicated police officers with the Calgary and Toronto police services were honoured yesterday evening for their exceptional contributions to the investigation of crimes against banks in Canada, their customers and employees.
+Calgary, August 14, 2019 – Dedicated police officers with the Calgary and Toronto police services were honoured yesterday evening for their exceptional contributions to the investigation of crimes against banks in Canada, their customers and employees.

 “These awards are our way of recognizing and celebrating the exceptional work of police officers and their ongoing collaboration with banks to protect Canadians against financial crime,” said Adrian White, Director of Financial Crimes, Canadian Bankers Association.
 “We work as a team with law enforcement, adopt leading techniques and remain ever-vigilant to safeguard bank customers.
 We honour this year’s award winners for their bravery, dedication and professionalism.”